 Get the most recent information on South Australia's response to the Coronavirus pandemic.

-- encourages students to play in shaded areas
+- encourage students to play in shaded areas

-- requires students to wear appropriate sun protective clothing and broad-brimmed hats - no hat, no play.
+- require students to wear appropriate sun protective clothing and broad-brimmed hats - no hat, no play

-Ask your school or centre for information about their policies.
+Ask your school or preschool for information about their policies.